Team-3-MarketplaceSolution/DonationPlaceSolution/README.md

 Node
 expo

+To run application:
+type expo start in terminal once you are in the project's directory.

 How to get the application running:

 1) Open terminal to the directory you would like to copy the git repository to.